remsens-lim/virga_sniffer/docs/caveats.md

  2. **ze_max_gap** is too large: Similarly, if the gap allowance is too large, clouds will expand over the precipitation from upper layer clouds when close to lower layer cloud top height.

 ## Multi-layer cloud transition
-The data points of radar reflectivity might connect (without gaps or gaps smaller **ze_max_gap** threshold) through multiple layer of clouds defined by the ceilometer observed cloud base heights.
+The data points of radar reflectivity might connect (without gaps or gaps smaller **ze_max_gap** threshold) through multiple layers of clouds defined by the ceilometer observed cloud base heights.
 This is the case for example in  the {ref}`demonstration figure <fig-ze-max-gap>` at around 05:00 and 05:45 UTC.
-During processing with the Virga-Sniffer, these cases assumed connected and lower layer cloud-base height values are dropped.
-But this might result in sudden *jump* of virga extend, if gaps in upper layers of cloud-base height occur.
-These gaps might result when the ceilometer beam is attenuated by the lower level cloud to a large extend.
+During processing with the Virga-Sniffer, these cases are assumed to be connected and lower layer cloud-base height values are dropped.
+But this might result in sudden *jumps* of virga extend, if gaps in upper layers of cloud-base height occur.
+These gaps might occur when the ceilometer beam is attenuated by the lower level cloud to a large extend.
 Gaps in ceilometer data can be filled (**cbh_layer_fill = True**) by increasing the **layer_fill_limit** threshold.